JonasSkjodt/wordpress-dnd-custom-post/README.md

 A starter kit for custom post type DND character creation in Wordpress.

-Grab the main handlers and create your own template with the sanitized input data.
+Grab the main handlers after installing the plugin and create your own template with the sanitized input data.

 The main handlers are: